WouterKlein/plant-humanities/docs/cinnamon/README.md

 ### Cinnamon and imperial imagination

 Meanwhile, other countries were desperately trying to have access to cinnamon, which was especially true of Spain and its empire.
 Spain sought, but ultimately without success, to procure cinnamon trees, or at least to replicate Dutch practices for cultivating such exotic plants in its colonies.[^ref19] The Spanish quest for cinnamon in the New World went back as far as the early days of exploration: we already came across Columbus’s efforts to find cinnamon on his voyages.
 The famous expedition of Gonzalo Pizarro and Francisco de Orellana along the Amazon river (1541-1542) was also intended to find the legendary ‘Land of Cinnamon’ (_País de la Canela_), which was associated with the land of gold, El Dorado.
-Their journey later inspired the French botanist Joseph de Jussieu to find the cinnamon lands of South America in the 1740s.[^ref20]
+Their journey later inspired the French botanist Joseph de Jussieu to search for cinnamon lands in South America in the 1740s.[^ref20]
 <param title="Gonzalo Pizarro" eid="Q435292">
 <param title="Francisco de Orellana" eid="Q207901">
 <param title="Amazon" eid="Q3783">